whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

 Biological context:

 - human iPSC-derived motor neurons
-- TDP-43 knockdown context
+- TDP-43 knockdown setting
 - used here as a representative public development dataset for White Lab pipeline building

-## What this example should contain
+## What this example demonstrates

-This example folder should document one instantiation of the workflow, including:

-- example sample sheet
-- example sample metadata
-- example run metadata
-- notes on project-specific adjustments
-- summary of how the reusable templates were adapted
+This example is intended to demonstrate the setup layer of a White Lab RNA-seq project on CREATE, including:

+- a populated project `launch/` directory
+- a copied and edited launcher script
+- a copied CREATE `nextflow.config`
+- a populated `samplesheet.csv`
+- a populated `sample_metadata.csv`
+- a populated `run_metadata.yaml`
+- a copied helper script for canonical samplesheet generation

+The goal is to show exactly how the reusable repo files would be instantiated for one concrete dataset.

 ## Relationship to the reusable workflow

-This folder should be read alongside:
+This example should be read alongside:

+- `README.md`
+- `docs/`
 - `templates/`
-- `docs/`
 - `configs/`
+- `scripts/`

-The general rule is:
+The guiding rule is:

-- `templates/` = starting point
+- `templates/` and `configs/` define the reusable starting materials
-- `examples/klim2019_tdp43kd/` = worked illustration
+- `examples/klim2019_tdp43kd/` shows one worked instantiation of those materials

-## Suggested contents
+## Expected contents

-Typical files in this example include:

-- `example_samplesheet.csv`
-- `example_sample_metadata.csv`
-- `example_run_metadata.yaml`
-- `notes.md`

-These files should show what a completed proof-of-concept project looked like after the generic templates were filled in for this dataset.
+This example folder is expected to contain a project-like demo structure, typically including:

+    examples/klim2019_tdp43kd/
+      README.md
+      launch/
+        nextflow_run.sh
+        nextflow.config
+        samplesheet.csv
+        sample_metadata.csv
+        run_metadata.yaml
+        make_canonical_samplesheet.sh
+      notes.md

+These files are included to demonstrate setup and organisation only.

+They do not represent live FASTQ storage, live `work/` directories, or live pipeline output folders.

 ## White Lab design principle

 The reusable workflow should remain independent of this example.

-The Klim dataset is important as a proof of concept, but it should not define the structure of the core RNA-seq pipeline for future users.
+The Klim dataset is useful as a proof of concept, but it should not become the default template source for future users.

+New projects should still be created from the reusable repo components, with this folder serving only as a worked illustration of the result.